Stroller safety: Tips for parents

 - Buckle up.
 Always buckle your baby's harness and seat belt when taking him or her for a stroller ride.

 - Properly store belongings.
-Don't hang a bag from the stroller's handle bar, which can make a stroller tip over.
-If possible, place items in the stroller basket.
+Don't hang a bag from the stroller's handlebar, which can make a stroller tip over.

 - Take caution when folding.
 Keep your baby away from the stroller as you open and fold it, since small fingers can get caught in stroller hinges.
-Always make sure the stroller is locked open before you put your child in it.
+Make sure the stroller is locked open before you put your child in it.

 - Check for recalls.
-Be sure to return the stroller warranty card so that you'll be notified in case of a recall.
-If you're considering a used stroller for your baby, make sure the stroller hasn't been recalled.
+Return the stroller warranty card so that you'll be notified in case of a recall.
+If you're considering a used stroller, check that the stroller hasn't been recalled.

 See more In-depth

-- Jana LA, et al. Heading Home With Your Newborn: From Birth To Reality.
-2nd ed.
+- Jana LA, et al. Thinking outside of the house.
+In: Heading Home With Your Newborn: From Birth to Reality.
+3rd ed.
 Elk Grove Village, Ill.: American Academy of Pediatrics.
-2011:228.
+2015.